codefellows-seattle-javascript-401d19/08-09-vanilla-rest-server/lab-catherine/README.md

 The server module requires in http, winston, requestParser and cowsay.
 Inside requestParser.parse there is a .then promise that handles the 'GET' and 'POST' methods.
 There is also a .catch that contains error handling for when a POST request does not include a request.body, or request.body.text.
 There is also a general 400 error to catch other errors that may occur.

+#### Model Module

+The model module contains a book.js file containing a Book class constructor with the properties: id, timestamp, title, and author.
+The Book object is exported.

+#### Route Module

+The route module requires in the Book object, router module, and the logger module.
+Inside the module, I declared a function for sendStatus and for sendJSON to be used as success/failure statuses.
+There are three router methods: ```router.post```, ```router.get``` and ```router.delete```.
+These methods each handle their corresponding method and send the appropriate response based on the input.

 ### Limitations

 The POST request is only visible in the command line - it does not post to the browser.